Miaxos/roster/README.md

 # roster

-> Replacement of Redis with Rust
+> Replacement of Redis with Rust & io-uring

 `roster` is an in-memory data store which is aiming to provide a fully comptabile redis APIs.